ToolShedTested

 3. Ryobi PBLJS01B ONE+ HP -- Best Battery Ecosystem

-The PBLJS01B is Ryobi's ONE+ HP brushless cordless jigsaw at $79 bare tool.
+The PBLJS01B is Ryobi's ONE+ HP brushless cordless jigsaw at the current retailer price bare tool.
 The brushless motor is the headline feature at this price -- where the DeWalt DCS331B uses a brushed motor, the Ryobi HP line steps up to brushless, delivering better runtime per charge and lower operating temperature over long cutting sessions.
-For users who already own Ryobi ONE+ batteries, the PBLJS01B adds a capable brushless jigsaw to the lineup for $79 with no additional battery purchase needed.
+For users who already own Ryobi ONE+ batteries, the PBLJS01B adds a capable brushless jigsaw to the lineup at the current retailer price with no additional battery purchase needed.

 Cut quality is competitive with the DeWalt on wood and plywood.
 The four orbital settings, variable speed trigger (0-3,200 SPM), and tool-free T-shank blade change make it a fully featured tool at its price.
 The ONE+ platform covering 280+ tools is the strongest argument for Ryobi buyers: the battery ecosystem is the widest in the budget cordless category, and the PBLJS01B brushless motor makes better use of higher-capacity batteries than brushed alternatives.